Grader guide#

 • Points

-• Grouped in a logical way
+• Grouped and ordered in a logical way

 • Display Grade as: Percentage